• Start Here!

 As soon as you register, you can download a list of characters (there are a lot).
 Afterwards, you can start a study session.
 The software will show you a phrase with a character missing or the meaning of a word with its pronunciation.
 Your job is to reproduce the character with the right order of strokes by using the touch screen of your tablet or smartphone, a pen tablet or your mouse.

-If you make a mistake or don’t know how to write the character, the software will suggest you the right stroke order.
+If you make a mistake or don’t know how to write the character, the software will suggest to you the right stroke order.
 Thus the next time that you’ll see that specific character you’ll have more chances to remember it.

-I believe that this new technology is going to supplant the traditional method to study Chinese characters (at least among those people that start to learn Mandarin after the primary school) as keep writing the same characters over and over again is boring and ineffective.
+I believe that this new technology is going to supplant the traditional method to study Chinese characters (at least among those people that start to learn Mandarin after primary school) as to keep writing the same characters over and over again is boring and ineffective.

-If you sign up to Skritter using one of the links on this page with the coupon “SDC3952” you will get a 10% off in all plans (only new users).
+%If you sign up to Skritter using one of the links on this page with the coupon “SDC3952” you will get a 10% off in all plans (only new users).

 The Chairman’s Bao